H-s-O/Kodtrol/README.md

   - **Workaround:** use a non-Art-Net output.
 (This issue will be promptly addressed.)
 - Cannot un-arm a board.
   - **Workaround:** quit and relaunch the app.
 (Will require a UI change on how arming/un-arming is handled.)
+- Inputs/outputs crash after saving the configuration if they did not change.
+  - **Workaround:** do not save the project configuration if you did not change it; otherwise, quit and relaunch the app.
 - others i might have forgotten about...

 ## Local development / run from source